 About Jack Brauer

-I live in Ouray, Colorado, in the heart of the mighty San Juan Mountains.
+I live in the small town of Ridgway, at the foot of the mighty San Juan Mountains in southwest Colorado.
 Though my passion for the mountains long preceded my passion for photography, I have found that photography often provides the motivation to explore places I might not usually hike to, in weather I might not usually prefer to hike in, at times of day that I might usually rather be sleeping.
 The result is that my photography takes me to spectacular scenes I might not witness otherwise, and I hope to share these scenes with others through my photos and prints.

-I make most of my photographs in remote wilderness areas, usually backpacking for many miles and oftentimes bushwhacking through the woods to explore places where no trails exist.
+I do most of my photography in wilderness areas, usually while backpacking and often while exploring remote places where no trails exist.
 For me the joy of photography is intertwined with the joy of immersing myself in nature, and the challenges of photography are inseparable from the challenges of traveling through the mountains on my own two feet.
-When I'm in the mountains sometimes I capture that pre-envisioned image I was hoping for, other times I am surprised with something totally different, and often I come back emptyhanded.
-But I am rarely disappointed, because being out there is already the reward.
+In large part, my photos are simply an expression of this love of being out in the mountains.

 About Jack's Fine Prints